sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Helm use of go templates to allow assinging var to properties Helm is more than just a tool to customize configs on a per env basis.
-Helm is also a package manager for your app Helm provides conditionals, loops, functions, amd hooks Helm templates are not valid YAML as thet use go templating Helm is complex templates become hard to read unlike Kustomize which is pure yaml.
+Helm is also a package manager for your app Helm provides conditionals, loops, functions, amd hooks Helm templates are not valid YAML as they use go templating Helm is complex templates become hard to read unlike Kustomize which is pure yaml.

 Install Kustomize

-curl gitbusocnten masster/hack-----
+curl gitbusocnten master/hack-----

 kustomize version --short :